AVEVA/CONNECT-data-services-developer-docs/Content_Portal/set-up/client-credentials-client-procedure.md

 1. Select the roles that are appropriate for the client.
    By default, the client has the Account Member role which cannot be removed.
 Roles can be modified after the client is created.

-1. (Optional) Set the Token Lifetime.
+1. (Optional) Set the **Token Lifetime**.
    Token Lifetime represents the length of time (in seconds) the access token functions before it expires.
 The default, 3600 seconds (one hour), is the maximum length of time.
 The minimum value is 60 seconds.

 1. Click **Continue**.

-1. In the Add Secret window, enter a description for the client secret.
+1. In the `Add Secret` window, enter a description for the client secret.

 1. Enter a date that the secret expires.
    Ensure that the expiration date is valid for the secret.
 By default, the secret is set to expire one year after creation.
 You may specify that the secret does not expire by selecting the **Never Expires** checkbox.
 Secrets can be deleted later, including secrets that are set to never expire.

 1. Click **Add**.
-   A window opens with the Client Id and Client Secret.
+   A window opens with the `Client Id` and `Client Secret`.
-   **IMPORTANT**:
-   Click the **Copy** buttons to the right of these fields to save the client secret and client ID.
+   **IMPORTANT**:  Click the **Copy** buttons to the right of these fields to save the client secret and client Id.
 You will need to reference these in your applications.
 Once the window is closed, the client secret cannot be accessed or retrieved.

 1. Click **Close**.
-   Note: In the list of secrets, the Client Id is still visible.
-If you did not save the client secret, select the client in the list and use the Details pane to remove the old secret and add a new secret.
+   **Note:** In the list of secrets, the Client Id is still visible.
+If you did not save the client secret, select the client in the list and use the `Details` pane to remove the old secret and add a new secret.